Which of the following best describes the difference between elem... | Study Prep in Pearson+

 C

-Elements can be broken down into simpler substances by chemical means, while molecules cannot.
+Elements can be separated into simpler substances by chemical means, but compounds cannot.

 D